mani-312/Heirarchial_Attention_Networks/README.md

 - In this repo, HAN is used for document classification of datasets **dbpedia** and **yahoo_answers**.
 - Link to datasets [dbpedia,yahoo_answers](https://drive.google.com/drive/folders/1P-aVltYqZ6jl6fkGenG-Lu6FKLRLtJ0e?usp=drive_link).
 - Link to pretrained models [model](https://drive.google.com/drive/folders/1-kGccYP6imTtKGl6_Jc7o1NKrX0ATeLx?usp=drive_link)

+## Datasets
+### Yahoo Answers
+- This is a topic classification task with 10 classes: Society & Culture, Science & Mathematics, Health, Education & Reference, Computers & Internet, Sports, Business & Finance, Entertainment & Music, Family & Relationships and Politics & Government.
+The document we use includes question titles, question contexts and best answers.
+There are 140,000 training samples and 5000 testing samples.
+The original data set does not provide validation samples.
+We randomly select 10% of the training samples as validation

+### DBpedia
+- The The dataset consists of text documents represented by their abstracts from various Wikipedia articles.
+14 classes are Company, EducationalInstitution, Artist, Athlete, OfficeHolder, MeanOfTransportation, Building, NaturalPlace, Village, Animal, Plant, Album, Film, WrittenWork

 ## HAN_model
 ![](HAN_model.png)